Malapascua Island: Thresher Shark Diving Guide

 Best Time to Visit

-Malapascua is a year-round diving destination, thanks to its warm waters (26-30°C) and consistent shark sightings.
-However, the dry season from December to April offers the best visibility and calmer seas—perfect for capturing those Instagram-worthy underwater shots.
-Avoid peak crowds during Holy Week (March or April) if you prefer a quieter experience.
+Malapascua is a year-round destination, but the dry season (December–April) offers the best visibility and calmer seas.
+Avoid Holy Week (March–April) if you prefer fewer crowds.

 Getting There

-- Take a 4-5 hour bus or taxi ride to Maya Port (buses cost around 230 PHP, or $5 USD).
+Take a 4–5 hour bus or private car to Maya Port.

 Where to Stay